dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-04-5-things-to-automate/index.md

 ---
 meta:
-  title: 5 Things that should be Automated in a TypeScript Monorepo
+  title: 5 Things that should be Automated in a TypeScript/Javascript Monorepo
   description: Spend more time on the beach/golf course with these tips
   date: "2023-09-04T00:00:00.000Z"
   image: "https://res.cloudinary.com/ddospxsc8/image/upload/v1693756658/automation_alcvc3.png"

-  tags: ["github-actions", "continuous-integration"]
+  tags: ["github-actions", "continuous-integration", "devops"]
 ---

 Managing a TypeScript monorepo can be a complex task with various moving parts.
 Automation ensures that everything runs smoothly, from dependency management to deployment.
-Automate these five things in a TypeScript monorepo to enhance productivity and maintainability.
+Automate these five things in a TypeScript or JavaScript monorepo to enhance productivity and maintainability.

 ## 1. Renovate for package.json Updates

 ### Why Automate This?

-Managing dependencies is a common pain point in monorepos.
-Updating each package.json can be cumbersome, especially when multiple packages are within the monorepo.
+I've included this first because managing dependencies is a huge pain point in monorepos.
+Leaving the updating of each `package.json` file to a developer or, even worse, developers often leads to failures, especially when multiple packages are within the monorepo.

 ### How to Automate

 Use [renovate](https://github.com/renovatebot/renovate) to scan the monorepo repository automatically and generate Pull Requests to update dependencies.
 I like to confine my PRs to the weekend to keep the noise down, but this is all configurable through the extensive config options.

+Below is a view of some PRs created by the excellent [renovate](https://github.com/renovatebot/renovate).

 ![renovate pull requests](https://res.cloudinary.com/ddospxsc8/image/upload/v1693757509/renovate_pozccg.png).

-Each PR includes scores for confidence and adoptions as well as the release notes from the PR for the dependency that is updated:
+Each PR includes scores for confidence and adoptions for the dependency as well as the release notes from the PR for the dependency that is updated:

 ![renovate PR with confidence score and release notes](https://res.cloudinary.com/ddospxsc8/image/upload/v1693758376/renovate2_gzi3v1.png).